hoplaahei/hoplaahei.github.io/_posts/2015-01-17-opensuse-installation.md

 But if you insist, here is the fiddly way to bypass using a display manager and still autologin to X...

-## X Autologin Without Display Manager
+## X autologin without display manager

 Disable the current display manager in `/etc/sysconfig/displaymanager`: